-The Feinstein Institute Summer Intern program is designed to provide high school, college and graduate students with hands-on experience in disease-oriented research and familiarize them with opportunities that exist for careers in medical research.
+The Feinstein Institute Summer Intern program is a competitive mentored program designed to provide high school, college and graduate students with hands-on experience in disease-oriented research and familiarize them with opportunities that exist for careers in medical research.
 At the end of the internship, students will be expected to present an academic poster summarizing their research to faculty and other students.
 This program requires a full 8-week commitment.
-Students need to be at least 16 years of age before July 1st, 2016.
+Students need to be at least 16 years of age before July 1st, 2017.

 How to Apply

 Students interested in applying to the program will need to submit a complete application online, which will include the following:

 - a short essay describing why you are interested in this research experience;

 - a short essay describing your goals for the summer internship;

 - and 2 letters of recommendation from current or previous teachers or program directors.